 NCR recognizes the funded status of each applicable plan on the Consolidated Balance Sheets.
 Each overfunded plan is recognized as an asset and each underfunded plan is recognized as a liability.
-Changes to the funded status are recognized as a component of accumulated other comprehensive loss in stockholders' equity.
+Changes in the fair value of plan assets and net actuarial gains or losses are recognized upon remeasurement, which is at least annually in the fourth quarter of each year.